jacknycz/nodal/next/NextAIIntro.md

 - 🚀 Deliver a seamless, real-time visual mindmapping experience on the web
 - 🤖 Integrate AI for brainstorming, node generation, and context-aware suggestions
 - 🧑‍💻 Prioritize maintainable, scalable, and idiomatic Next.js + React code
-- ☁️ Use Supabase for authentication, board storage, and document uploads
+- ☁️ Use Supabase for authentication, board storage, document uploads, and thumbnail storage
 - 🎨 Ensure delightful, accessible, and themeable UI/UX
 - 🔄 Real-time collaboration and cloud synchronization
 - 📱 Responsive design that works across all devices
+- 🖼️ Automatic thumbnail generation for board previews

 ---